Borough of Havant

-The Borough of Havant is a local government district with borough status and as Havant and Waterloo an unparished area in Hampshire, England.
+The Borough of Havant is a local government district with borough status in Hampshire, England.
 Its council is based in Havant.
-Other places within the borough include Bedhampton, Cowplain, Emsworth, Hayling Island, Purbrook, Waterlooville and Widley.
+Other towns and villages within the borough include Bedhampton, Cowplain, Emsworth, Hayling Island, Purbrook, Waterlooville and Widley.
 The borough covers much of the semi-urban area in the south east of Hampshire, between the city of Portsmouth and the West Sussex border.

 History

+Havant itself was an ancient parish.
+Until 1852 it was governed by its vestry, in the same way as most rural areas.
+The parish was made a local board district in 1852, governed by an elected local board.
+Such districts were reconstituted as urban districts in 1894.
+The neighbouring parish of Warblington (which contained Emsworth) was made an urban district at the same time.

+The Havant Urban District was substantially enlarged in 1932, taking in the urban district of Warblington and the parishes of Bedhampton, North Hayling, South Hayling and Waterloo, with some adjustments to the boundaries with other neighbouring areas.
+It was renamed the Havant and Waterloo Urban District, and the whole area was made a single urban parish called Havant.

-The Havant and Waterloo urban district was reconstituted as a non-metropolitan district named just "Havant" by the Local Government Act 1972 on 1 April 1974.
+The Havant and Waterloo Urban District was reconstituted as a non-metropolitan district named just "Havant" by the Local Government Act 1972 on 1 April 1974.
+The district was granted borough status as part of the 1974 reforms, allowing the chair of the council to take the title of mayor.
+No successor parish was created for the former urban district.